NEWS & VIEWS

 Luanne is the new Director of the NORFOLK NOTE-ABLES

 This local Children's Choir is welcoming new members, ages 8-18, on Tuesday evenings, starting Sept.
 8, from 7:00 - 8:30 p.m. at First Baptist Church.
 For more information, please contact Luanne at either 519-755-8802 or via email at Norfolk.NoteAbles@gmail.com.

 Copies of the sermons can be found on our website:

 If you look in our Calendar section, you will see what is happening!

-The complete paper version is now available through the church office.
+2015 Annual Reports are available through the church office.